Table of Contents

 IVF Refund or IVF Money Back Guarantee – what exactly is guaranteed?

-Programs with a “guarantee” label are becoming more commonly offered by IVF clinics.
-More often than not, however, the “guarantee” refers to either a pregnancy or a live birth guarantee.
-It’s worth noting that despite their increasing popularity, the naming conventions used for such offers can be confusing.
 As we all know, there are no “guarantees” in medicine – every doctor can attest to that fact.
-Thus, the only guarantees we can talk about are financial in nature, that is, a refund guarantee in case the IVF program does not end in expected results.
+Thus, the only guarantees we can talk about are financial in nature, that is, a “refund guarantee” in case the IVF program does not end with the desired result.

-Clinics don’t advertise IVF guarantee programs using the term “success guarantee” anymore.
+Clinics don’t advertise IVF guarantee programs using the phrase “success guaranteed” anymore.
 These days, you’re more likely to encounter these types of treatment under any of the following terms:

 - IVF Guarantee – this name is the most misleading and shouldn’t be used